HTML to PDF: A Quick Tutorial for C# .NET

 How can I merge multiple PDFs or include a cover page in my document?

-How does the rendering quality of this library compare to other options like wkhtmltopdf?
+How does this library's rendering quality compare to other options like wkhtmltopdf?

 This library uses a modern Chrome rendering engine for pixel-perfect PDFs, unlike wkhtmltopdf's outdated WebKit engine.
 It doesn't require server executables, supports full JavaScript/CSS3, receives regular updates, and offers professional support.